 - Preheat the oven to 190C.

-- In a large pan, add 1/2 a cup of water and the veggie stock powder.
+- In a large pan, add 100ml of water and the veggie stock powder.
 Stirring frequently, sauté the onion and the leeks, over low heat, for 5 minutes, until soft and translucent.
 Add the garlic and the mushrooms and continue to cook until liquids have evaporated.
 Add the lentils, the soy sauce and the spices and continue to sauté for a couple of minutes.
 Raise the heat and pour in the wine.
 Scrape the bottom of the pan and keep stirring until the wine has been absorbed.
 The mixture should be moist but with almost no juices.
-Mix in the yogurt and turn the heat off.
+Mix in the yogurt and turn off the heat.
 Check the seasoning and adjust to your liking.

 - To prepare the cashew cream, place all ingredients in a high speed blender and blend until very smooth.